Kärcher iSolar. The system solution for solar module cleaning.

 There are practically no limitations on how iSolar can be used.
 Wherever solar and photovoltaic systems are installed – agriculture, trade, industry or in the home – iSolar can ensure that the sun's energy is properly harnessed.
 This is particularly helpful in areas exposed to heavy soiling.
 In agriculture, the main problems are dust from neighbouring fields and exhaust gas from stables.
 Kärcher iSolar represents an economical choice for both system operators and cleaning service providers.

-Our recommendation for cleaning photovoltaic systems: the HDS 10/20-4 M hot water high-pressure cleaner or HD 10/23-4 S cold water high-pressure cleaner combined with the Kärcher water softening system and iSolar accessories.
+Our recommendation for cleaning photovoltaic systems: the HDS 12/18-4 S Classic hot water high-pressure cleaner or HD 10/25-4 S Plus cold water high-pressure cleaner combined with the Kärcher water softening system and iSolar accessories.
 A disc brush and telescopic lance are required.

 Gentle but thorough: the iSolar 800/400